Dikembe Mutombo: Humanitarian work

-A well-known humanitarian, Mutombo started the Dikembe Mutombo Foundation to improve living conditions in his native Democratic Republic of Congo in 1997.
-His efforts earned him the NBA's J. Walter Kennedy Citizenship Award in 2001 and 2009.
-For his feats, Sporting News named him as one of the "Good Guys in Sports" in 1999 and 2000, and in 1999, he was elected as one of 20 winners of the President's Service Awards, the nation's highest honor for volunteer service.
-In 2004, he participated in the Basketball Without Borders NBA program, where NBA stars like Shawn Bradley, Malik Rose and DeSagana Diop toured Africa to spread the word about basketball and to improve the infrastructure.
+Dikembe Mutombo was a well-known humanitarian.
+He created the Dikembe Mutombo Foundation to improve living conditions in his native Democratic Republic of Congo in 1997.
+His work earned him the NBA's J. Walter Kennedy Citizenship Award in 2001 and 2009.
+For his feats, Sporting News named him as one of the "Good Guys in Sports" in 1999 and 2000.
+In 1999, he was selected as one of 20 winners of the President's Service Awards, the nation's highest honor for volunteer service.

+In 2004, he participated in the Basketball Without Borders NBA program, where NBA stars such as Shawn Bradley, Malik Rose and DeSagana Diop toured Africa to spread the word about basketball and to improve the infrastructure.
 He paid for uniforms and expenses for the Zaire women's basketball team during the 1996 Centennial Olympic Games in Atlanta.
-Mutombo is a spokesman for the international relief agency, CARE and is the first youth emissary for the United Nations Development Program.
+Mutombo was a spokesman for the international relief agency, CARE and was the first youth emissary for the United Nations Development Program.

-Mutombo is a longtime supporter of Special Olympics and is currently a member of the Special Olympics International Board of Directors, as well as a Global Ambassador.
-He has been a pioneer of Unified Sports, which brings together people with and without intellectual disabilities.
-He also played in the Unity Cup in South Africa before the 2010 World Cup Quarterfinal, along with South African President Jacob Zuma and Special Olympics athletes from around the world.
+Mutombo was a longtime supporter of Special Olympics and a member of the Special Olympics International Board of Directors, as well as a Global Ambassador.
+He was a pioneer of Unified Sports, which brings together people with and without intellectual disabilities.
+He played in the Unity Cup in South Africa before the 2010 World Cup Quarterfinal, along with South African President Jacob Zuma and Special Olympics athletes from around the world.
 Mutombo joined his second Unity Cup team in 2012.

-In honor of his humanitarianism, Mutombo was invited to President George W. Bush's 2007 State of the Union Address and was referred to as a "son of the Congo" by the President in his speech.
-Mutombo later said, "My heart was full of joy.
+Honoring his humanitarianism, Mutombo was invited to President George W. Bush's 2007 State of the Union Address, where the president said: "We are proud to call this son of the Congo a citizen of the United States of America".
+Mutombo said, "My heart was full of joy.
 I didn't know the President was going to say such great remarks."

 On April 13, 2011, the Johns Hopkins Bloomberg School of Public Health gave Mutombo the Goodermote Humanitarian Award "for his efforts to reduce polio globally as well as his work improving the health of neglected and underserved populations in the Democratic Republic of Congo."
 Michael J. Klag, dean of the Bloomberg School of Public Health, said "Mr. Mutombo is a winner in many ways—on the court and as a humanitarian.
 His work has improved the health of the people of the Democratic Republic of the Congo, and the Biamba Marie Mutombo Hospital and Research Center is a model for the region.
 Likewise, Mr. Mutombo has been instrumental in the fight against polio by bolstering vaccination efforts and bringing treatment to victims of the disease."